-Firms in the industry earn total revenue $R_i$, with $R_i^G$ earned from the program and $R^M_i$ earned from ``the market.'' ``The market'' captures all sources of demand which are exogenous to the agency---e.g., individuals, households, firms, other public space agencies, and any other public or private entities that may purchase the industry's output.
-In specific applications, revenues earned from the agency or the market can be divided between firms according to market share functions $\sigma^G_i(R^G) \equiv R^G_i$ and $\sigma^M_i(R^M) \equiv R^M_i$.
-Under symmetry each firm receives an equal share of both government and market revenues, so these simplify to $\sigma^G_i(R^G) = R^G_i = R^G / N$ and $\sigma^M_i(R^M) = R^M_i = R^M / N$.
-Similarly, direct transfers are simplified to $G_i = G^D / N$.\footnote{Allowing for asymmetry introduces additional modeling choices such as the order of entry or exit, quickly exploding the number of possible cases.
-Institutional knowledge can guide analysts toward particular asymmetric scenarios.}
+Firms in the industry earn total revenue $R_i$, with $R_i^G$ earned from the program and $R^M_i$ earned from sources external to the focal agency---individuals, households, firms, other public space agencies, and any other entities that may purchase the industry's output.
+This separates revenues the focal agency controls from those it cannot directly control; while the agency may coordinate with other entities, the agency does not control their spending.
+Under symmetry, each firm receives equal shares: $R^G_i = R^G / N$ and $R^M_i = R^M / N$.
+Similarly, direct transfers simplify to $G_i = G^D / N$.